New year, new goals — or perhaps you have some recycled goals from previous years? Maybe technology can help.

-The idea behind GiveIt100.com is that you'll see real results after committing yourself to doing something for 100 days.
-You check in at the site, and make a short video (you can upload it from your phone or record from your computer).
+The idea behind GiveIt100.com and other similar websites is that you can see real results after committing yourself to doing something for 100 days.
+You check in at the site, and make a short video to mark your progress.
 That action will keep you busy through March if you start now — and why not start now?

 I've signed up to work on my book project every day for the next 100.
 What will you make a real commitment to?